 Size options are available from small to XX-large.
 However, note that the shirt is designed to fit close to your skin.
 If you do not pick the right size, it may fit too snug.

-This, in combination with the previous jacket, will be all your torso needs for maximum comfort and warmth while running in the frigid weather.
+This will be a perfect base layer to keep your torso comfortable and warm while running in the frigid weather.
 Remember, though, be wary of the sizes as you may want to go up one.

-With its integrated Gore-Tex technology, these shoes will protect you from the rain and puddles on the ground.
+These shoes will protect you from the rain and snow on the ground.
 The ripstop nylon upper, in addition, adds a further layer of durability and water-repellence.

 Options are available for 8 to 13, with increments of 0.5.
 Although, some have claimed that they run small so it may be wise to go up half a size.

 On slippery surfaces, these will provide additional traction for you.
 Plus, with its 19 integrated steel studs, it provides you with even further grip and traction.

 Although there is only one color option available, the lone color (black and charcoal) will suffice for most people’s needs.

 The chance is there that you may end up needing a different size but once you get through that hassle, you will never look back.
 In frigid conditions with ice everywhere you turn, these shoes will instantly become your favorite accomplice.